 Steve Matthiasson is a Napa Valley winemaker and SOMM film alumni.
 When the movie came out, he was a consultant and noticed an immediate impact: “Wineries with Pinot Noir seemed to hit the lottery, while Merlot was instantly out of fashion.”

 While sales declined, data from the National Agricultural Statistics Service shows that Merlot production didn’t take that much of a hit, at least not for several years.

-“The industry couldn’t pivot away from Merlot on a dime,” says Matthiasson, “instead, pricing diverged from Cabernet both in terms of price per ton and bottle price, and Merlot vineyards slowly started getting grafted over or pulled out as grape contracts ran out.”
+“The industry couldn’t pivot away from Merlot on a dime,” says Matthiasson.
+“Instead, pricing diverged from Cabernet in terms of price per ton and bottle price, and Merlot vineyards slowly started getting grafted over or pulled out as grape contracts ran out.”

 Matthiasson’s comment rings true when looking at Merlot’s position for the proportion of all crushed red grapes.
 It held its stake at approximately 17% to 19% for four years following the movie’s release.
 It wasn’t until 2008 when its proportion slipped to 13%.

 Lasting Effects of Merlot Following the Film

 Even after 2008, it wasn’t all downhill for Merlot.
 Sure, in looking at the amount of Merlot (tons crushed), the levels in 2008 were the third-lowest of the past 20 years.
 However, in other years, Merlot production stayed at moderate levels.
 Other grapes, such as Pinot Noir and Cabernet Sauvignon, were growing at much higher rates, pushing Merlot’s proportion down.

 It’s also interesting to note years that saw drops in Merlot were mirrored by declines in red grapes across the board.
-A bad harvest overall was simply amplified for Merlot.
+A bad harvest overall was amplified for Merlot.